microsoft/DataStreamerSamples/MiddlemanElectronSampleApp/readme.md

 * NodeRT libraries

 ## Install Tools
-* Clone this repo and run ```starthere.cmd``` from a Windows admin command prompt.
+* Clone this repo and run ```installtools.cmd``` from a Windows admin command prompt.
 This will install all of the tools and build the native NodeRT libraries and Electron Win32 app.
-* Note for details on the installed tools, see the batch file ```installtools.cmd```.
 * Install Visual Studio Community.
 This is not done by the batch file.
 You can install from http://visualstudio.microsoft.com or use the Chocolatey command:

 ```choco install visualstudio2019community --package-parameters "--add Microsoft.VisualStudio.Workload.ManagedDesktop --add Microsoft.VisualStudio.Workload.NativeDesktop --add Microsoft.VisualStudio.Workload.NetCoreTools --add Microsoft.VisualStudio.Workload.Universal  --includeRecommended --includeOptional --passive --locale en-US" -y```